bmeaut/python_nlp_2017_fall/Exam.md

 - Word alignment; examples and arity
 - Phrase acquisition for phrase-based MT
 - IBM Model 1: algorithm and mathematical formulation

-These have to be cut up, but I haven't yet decided how.

 ## 11. Word meaning
 - Representations: distributional and ontology-based approaches, pros and cons for each.